ieriii/online_reviews/README.md

 # Fake reviews identification using transfer learning
 We study the effectiveness of transfer learning for the detection of fake reviews.
-We develop the Universal Language Model Fine-tuning [Howard and Ruder, 2018](https://arxiv.org/abs/1801.06146) for fake reviews detection and demonstrate that it can successully detect fake reviews.
+We develop the Universal Language Model Fine-tuning (ULMFiT) by [Howard and Ruder, 2018](https://arxiv.org/abs/1801.06146) for fake reviews detection and demonstrate that it can successully detect fake reviews.

 ## Notebooks
 **Amazon_ulmfit.ipynb** notebook contains the following: